felippemr/resume/README.md

 Felippe Raposo / Cupertino, CA - USA  / [Linkedin](https://www.linkedin.com/in/felippe-da-motta-raposo-88aa0562/) / [Github](https://github.com/felippemr)
 ==========================================================================================================
 <p align="justify">
   I am a challenge led developer recognized for taking on the most challenging task with a "cool and helpful presence" and for going out of the way to learn new technical areas.
-9 years of professional experience in development of software for distributed cloud services using Python/Java on LINUX platforms I'm known for a combination of focused analytical skills and interpersonal strengths including background in design, development and testing of software with expertise in databases and distributed cloud products.
+Over a decade of professional experience in development of software for distributed cloud services using Python/Java on LINUX platforms I'm known for a combination of focused analytical skills and interpersonal strengths including background in design, development and testing of software with expertise in databases and distributed cloud products.
 </p>

 Summary of Qualifications